Post Office Records and Letters for Family History Research

 If you’re lucky enough to have in your possession an original letter written by one of your ancestors, it’s most likely one of your most treasured genealogical belongings.
 Everything about old letters is fascinating to a family historian.
 In addition to the content, we love to study the antiquated handwriting and language, the paper quality, and even the way the envelopes are stamped and addressed.
 Each of these details provides clues to our ancestor’s life at that point in time.

-As often happens with genealogy, there’s more to the story of our loved ones’ letters.
+As often happens with genealogy, there’s more to the story of our loved ones’ letters than the letters themselves.
 Understanding how those letters were sent and received, and how they were handled in between, is an often-overlooked aspect of family history research.
 Learning more about the history of mail can help us uncover helpful clues and new information about our ancestors.

 Letter Carrier George L. Baum in 1919, Library of Congress